Brownfield Investment Definition

 Example of Brownfield Investment

-The Sugar Beach in Toronto, Canada is an example of Brownfield investment in which the pre-existing parking lot of Jarvis Street Slip was converted to a beach park on-looking lake Ontario.
-The beach site was redeveloped and opened to the public in 2010 at a cost of $14 million
+The Sugar Beach in Toronto, Canada, is an example of Brownfield investment in which the pre-existing parking lot of Jarvis Street Slip was converted to a beach park on-looking lake Ontario.
+The beach site was redeveloped and opened to the public in 2010 at the cost of $14 million

 The beach was redeveloped as a part of the ‘Toronto Waterfront revitalization initiative’ by the Minister of Infrastructure and Communities so that the underutilized or abandoned industrial sites could be put to better use and generate some revenue.

 Apart from leisure and recreational activities, the beach also hosts an annual movie festival hosted by the Toronto Port Authority.